 People hate AeroGarden.
 Do you have a reason for why you hate AeroGarden?
 Or are you just disappointed with the amount of money spent only to find the products are not what you expected because they, like any other electrical appliance, have faults, missing items or not as you expected?

-My first impression was wow; when I first looked at the review, my thought on the results are enough to send anyone running for the hills.
+My first impression was wow; when I first looked at the review, my thought on the results was enough to send anyone running for the hills.
 So what are these reasons why some people hate AeroGarden products?

 What Are Your reasons For Hating AeroGarden